jeneesmith1/reactnd-project-myreads/README.md

 To get started, identify some books that you have read, are reading, or want to add to your list!

 Search for new books on the search page.

+To check this out for yourself:

+1. Clone this repository
+2. Install the project dependencies by running `npm install`
+3. Run it locally with `npm start`